ardimirzaei/ispw2022-abm-workshop/_episodes/01-intro_complex.md

 > ## Non-Linear Systems
 >
-> *A Nonlinear System is subject to irreversibility, such that given some change in the inputs to the system, undoing the change does not necessarily return the system to its start, whereas all linear systems are reversible.
-Furthermore nonlinear systems can be subject to discontinuous or catastrophic state changes, which is not possible in linear systems.*
+> A Nonlinear System is subject to irreversibility, such that given some change in the inputs to the system, undoing the change does not necessarily return the system to its start, whereas all linear systems are reversible.
+Furthermore nonlinear systems can be subject to discontinuous or catastrophic state changes, which is not possible in linear systems.
->  -Paul Fieguth, An Introduction to Complex Systems, 2017 {: .callout}
+>  *-Paul Fieguth, An Introduction to Complex Systems, 2017* {: .checklist}